BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 ## Taxonomic identification using Kraken2.

 Kraken and Kraken2 provide a means to assign taxonomic identification to reads using a k-mer based indexing against a reference database.
-We provide a slimline reference database compiled for this workshop as well as the minikraken2 database. (ftp://ftp.ccb.jhu.edu/pub/data/kraken2_dbs/minikraken2_v2_8GB_201904_UPDATE.tgz) Other databases such as the Loman labs [microbial-fat-free](https://lomanlab.github.io/mockcommunity/mc_databases.html) and [maxikraken](https://lomanlab.github.io/mockcommunity/mc_databases.html) are also available.
+We provide a small reference database compiled for this workshop as well as the minikraken2 database. (ftp://ftp.ccb.jhu.edu/pub/data/kraken2_dbs/minikraken2_v2_8GB_201904_UPDATE.tgz) Other databases such as the Loman labs [microbial-fat-free](https://lomanlab.github.io/mockcommunity/mc_databases.html) and [maxikraken](https://lomanlab.github.io/mockcommunity/mc_databases.html) are also available.

 ### Optional extra information